utkarsh-1602/interview-approaches/javascript-practice/promises/README.md

 ### Promise.any()
-Promise.any is a JavaScript method that was introduced in ECMAScript 2021 (ES12).
-It is used to handle a collection of promises, returning a single promise that resolves as soon as any of the promises in the iterable argument resolves, or rejects if all of the promises reject.
+Promise.any method returns all the resolved promise from all the (resolved or rejected) promises. and if all promises are rejected then it returns the errors of that promises.

 - checkout example :
 [Q13](Q13.js)